 From there, you can add anything you want and make this salad a meal by itself.

 There is a divine combination of textures and flavors in this salad.
-Tomatoes provide juiciness, the cucumbers and peppers add crunchiness, and the onion brings an extra zing to the table.
+Tomatoes provide juiciness, cucumbers, and peppers add crunchiness, and the onion brings an extra zing to the table.

 Some vegetable oil or olive oil (if available) and salt to your taste are all you need.
 Don't add vinegar, just oil.
 And toss all that goodness into the juices coming from the tomatoes.